 Courses taken for audit are not counted or covered by financial aid

 Awards are based on full-time status and will be subject to change according to your enrollment status at census date (3rd Friday from start of term).
-If any of the information listed in your Award Letter is incorrect, contact the Northern's Financial Aid Office to correct it.
+If any of the information listed in your Award Offer is incorrect, contact the Northern's Financial Aid Office to correct it.

 **No increase or decrease of awards will be made after census date.
 Therefore, you must insure you are enrolled in all courses prior to census date.
 This includes late-starting classes.